EndPointCorp/end-point-blog/2021/10/kubernetes.md

 Then, up in the `containers` section, we define a `volumeMounts` element.
 We use that to specify which directory within the container will map to our PV.
 In this case, we've set the container's `/var/lib/postgresql/data` directory to use the volume that we defined at the bottom of the file.
 That volume is backed by our persistent volume claim, which is in turn backed by our persistent volume.
 The significance of the `/var/lib/postgresql/data` directory is that this is where Postgres stores database files by default.

-In summary: We created a persistent volume that defines some disk space in our machine that's available to the cluster; then, we defined a persistent volume claim that represents a request of some of that space that a container can have access to; after that, we defined a volume within our pod configuration in our deployment to point to that persistent volume claim; and finally, we defined a volume mount in our container that uses that volume to store Postgres' database files.
+In summary: We created a persistent volume that defines some disk space in our machine that's available to the cluster; then we defined a persistent volume claim that represents a request of some of that space that a container can have access to; after that we defined a volume within our pod configuration in our deployment to point to that persistent volume claim; and finally we defined a volume mount in our container that uses that volume to store Postgres' database files.

 By setting it up this way, we've made it so that regardless of how many Postgres pods come and go, the database files will always be persisted, because the files now live outside of the container.
 They are stored in our host machine instead.